The NRH Audit Committee – Terms of Reference

-The Committee shall (following the appointment of internal auditors when, and if, thought appropriate by the Committee):
+The Committee shall (following the appointment of an internal auditor function, when and if thought appropriate by the Committee):

-8.4.2. approve the appointment and removal of the head of the internal audit function;
+8.4.2.
+Approve, the arrangements for or, the appointment and removal of the head of, the internal audit function.

 8.4.4. review and assess the annual internal audit plan;

 8.4.5. review reports of the internal auditor’s work on a periodic basis;

 8.4.6 review and monitor management’s responsiveness to the findings and recommendations of the internal auditor; and

 8.4.7. meet with the head of internal audit at least once a year, without management being present, to discuss their remit and any issues arising from the internal audits carried out.
 In addition, the head of internal audit shall be given the right of direct access to the Chairman of the Board and to the Chairman and members of the Committee.

 8.5 External Audit